 Gentic Analytics — Documentation

-Give your AI agent read access to your PostHog project.
-Analyze sessions, scroll depth, button clicks, and saved insights — or drop into raw HogQL when you need something custom.
-All through the Model Context Protocol, connected to your own PostHog workspace.
+Give your AI agent read access to your site analytics — Gentic Ingest, PostHog, and Northbeam — through one MCP endpoint.
+Analyze sessions, scroll depth, rage clicks, funnel drop-off, ad attribution, and saved insights.
+Drop into constrained SQL or raw HogQL when you need something custom.

 1. Getting Started